boxenergie/sunbase/README.md

 The tests are made with [Artillery](https://artillery.io).

+Please change the file located at `./tests/main.yml` with a valid target, the default one should be good in most cases though.

+Then you will need to start the server.

-To run the tests, use `npm run test` or alternatively `npx artillery run ./test/main.yml`.
+Finally run the tests, use `npm run test` or alternatively `npx artillery run ./test/main.yml`.

 The tests are the following: